nisargasle3012/To-Do-List/README.md

 - Add tasks to the to-do list.
 - Mark tasks as complete.
-- Delete tasks from the list.
+- Click on the task to delete it from the list.
-- Responsive design for use on various devices.

 Technologies Used

 - React: For the user interface and front-end logic.